 7. Leverage user-generated content

 According to Forbes, More than 86% of companies use UGC as part of their marketing strategy.
+And, stats show UGC works well in influencing purchasing decisions.
+Customer Acquisition found that brands have a high track record of success with UGC.
+It reported the following impressive metrics:

 - Creating customer surveys